tw93/Maple/README_EN.md

 - You can install [**Maple Bookmarks**](https://chrome.google.com/webstore/detail/maple-bookmarks/lgncmpklmepncbjpiebhdoejhmbcnjad) using Chrome Web Store.
 If you find it useful, please leave a review.
 - If you cannot access the store, you can download [Maple.zip](https://github.com/tw93/Maple/raw/main/resource/Maple.zip).
 After decompressing, follow the instructions for [Loading an unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) to use the local package.

+## More

+1. Due to Chrome's limitations, even if the bookmarks bar is hidden, it will still appear on the default tab page.
+At this time, you can use [Maple NewTab](https://chrome.google.com/webstore/detail/maple-newtab/fobmbldflolfooglijmbibmnhoflbjlb/related?hl=en&authuser=0) to replace the default tab page, thus completely hiding the bookmarks bar.
+2. `Maple NewTab` currently supports three types of displays: `blank pure page`, `trendy weekly picture`, and `Bing image`.
+Place the cursor on the background image, wait for 2 seconds, and a switch box will appear.
+Click to switch.
+3. If you prefer your current tab page, you can remove the `Maple NewTab` extension.
+This way, you can revert to the default tab page.

 ## Practice

 1. First, organize your bookmarks.
 You can adjust the order of frequently used ones and delete those not often used to make it tidier.